 Nymphaeum of the Tritons

-The nymphaeum, a monumental fountain, was also a sanctuary dedicated to the nymphs, is close to the ruins of the Temple of Apollo.
+The nymphaeum, a monumental fountain, was also a sanctuary dedicated to the nymphs and is close to the ruins of the Temple of Apollo.
 The figures depicted in reliefs on this building are Tritons, mythical sea creatures (Mermen with the upper body of a human and tails of a fish).
-The nymphaeum, was erected in the 2nd century A.D., supplied drinking water to houses in the city, through a pipe distribution system.
-In the 5th century A.D., the nymphaeum was renovated by adding a supporting wall, using the fragments of the Temple of Apollo.
-The Triton Nymphaeum was one of the two giant fountains in in the city had a sixty metre façade, ending with short wings.
+The nymphaeum, erected in the 2nd century A.D., supplied drinking water to houses in the city through a pipe distribution system.
+In the 5th century A.D., the Nymphaeum was renovated by adding a supporting wall using the fragments of the Temple of Apollo.
+The Triton Nymphaeum was one of the two giant fountains in the city.
+It had a sixty-metre façade, ending with short wings.

 North & South Necropolis